-- 5.2.1 For the Period of the Olympic Winter Games PyeongChang 2018, the IOC shall have In-Competition and Out-of-Competition Testing authority over Athletes: (i) entered in the long list, or (ii) who have otherwise been made subject to the Testing authority of the IOC in connection with the Olympic Winter Games PyeongChang 2018. - 5.2.2 The IOC may require any Athlete over whom it has Testing authority to provide a Sample at any time and at any place. - 5.2.3 Subject to Article 5.3 of the Code, the IOC shall have exclusive authority to initiate and direct Testing at the Event Venues during the Period of the Olympic Winter Games PyeongChang 2018.
-In accordance with Article 5.3.1 of the Code, not only the IOC but also other Anti-Doping Organizations with Testing authority over Athletes participating at the Olympic Winter Games PyeongChang 2018 may test such Athletes during the Period of the Olympic Winter Games PyeongChang 2018 outside of the Event Venues.
-Such Testing shall be coordinated with, and approved by, the IOC. - 5.2.4 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.8 of the Code.
+- 5.2.1 For the Period of the Buenos Aires 2018 Summer Youth Olympic Games, the ITA shall have In-Competition and Out-of-Competition Testing authority over all Athletes. - 5.2.2 The ITA may require any Athlete over whom the IOC has Testing authority to provide a Sample at any time and at any place.

+- 5.2.3 Subject to Article 5.3 of the Code, the ITA shall have exclusive authority to initiate and direct Testing at the Event Venues during the Period of the Buenos Aires 2018 Summer Youth Olympic Games.
+In accordance with Article 5.3.1 of the Code, not only the ITA, but also Anti-Doping Organizations with Testing authority over Athletes participating at the Buenos Aires 2018 Summer Youth Olympic Games may test such Athletes during the Period of the Buenos Aires 2018 Summer Youth Olympic Games outside of the Event Venues.
+Such Testing shall be coordinated with, and approved by, the ITA. - 5.2.4 Notwithstanding the above, the IOC shall have In-Competition and Out-of-Competition Testing authority as set out in Article 5.2.3 of the Code and WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.8 of the Code.